 Whether you work full time outside of the home, stay home full time with your children, or do a combination of both, I would wager that NO mom is a woman of leisure.
 I am confident we are ALL busy, none of us sitting down for a leisurely snack of bon bons midway through the day (ongoing joke with The Captain).
 Even when I have lulls in one area of my life, I am in the kitchen most days cooking a meal or taking advantage of seasonal abundance and stocking up.
 I almost always have some project going that helps me at a future meal: stock simmering, beans soaking, or bread rising.
 Over time, I’ve accumulated some tools to make my kitchen more efficient.
 I would suspect we all have a handy tool or two that we would claim we just cannot be without and that each of our lists would be different.
 Here is my list.

-1. Crockpot.
 I’ve written extensively about my love affair with my crockpot.
 It helps me return home after a busy day to a fully prepared meal.
 It helps me make huge batches of beans and baked potatoes.
 It scents my home overnight with delicious breakfast smells and greets me with a hot breakfast, even if I’m still groggy.
 It makes homemade broth a nourishing and easy staple.
 It WORKS hard for me, easing my ongoing work load.
 I cannot be without it.
+(Check out Steph’s great collection of Dump and Go Freezer Meal Recipes.)

 2. Rice cooker.
 I know one could make a very strong and convincing argument that this appliance is NOT a necessary one.
 But for me, rice is not done right unless it’s done in a rice cooker.
 Lest you think a rice cooker is JUST for rice, let me share!
 First, many rice cookers can be used to reheat leftovers on the Warm setting.
 I’ll often take leftover rice and add broth to make soup.
 Or a cheesy sauce and beans or veggies for a casserole.
 When cooking a fresh batch of rice, throw on some sausages as the rice finishes cooking.
 All rice cookers, even the most basic, can handle other grains, as well.
 With a timer or a warm setting, you can wake up to warm oats.
 Some rice cookers can handle stews, roasts and can steam vegetables.There are many cookers now that are made with stainless steel and even clay.